google/graphicsfuzz/docs/android-notes.md

 You may alternatively connect the device to the machine running the server using a USB cable.
-In this case, you will need to have access to the `adb` tool on your desktop/laptop, and to enable USB debugging in the developer settings on the Android device.
-For these two steps, you can refer to our [Android notes](android-notes.md).
+In this case, you will need to have access to the `adb` tool on your desktop/laptop (one approach is to install the Android SDK, as described above), and you will need to enable USB debugging in the developer settings on the Android device (described below in [useful device settings](#useful-device-settings)).
 Then:

 * Connect the Android device via USB to the desktop/laptop running the server.
 * Ensure you unlock the phone/tablet (e.g. by using your finger print, entering